 I am such a huge fan of social media.
 There are so many great platforms to implement to really help promote your business.
 You just have to be consistent with your postings and follow-up.
 Encourage customers to “like” or “follow” you when they enter or exit your business so they can keep up with your latest news and promotions.
 Also, developing some exciting contests on your social media pages will help maintain engagement while building your brand awareness.

-As you can see, there are many ways that you can enhance your customer’s overall experience whether they are in-store or not.
-These manageable practices are a great way to wow your customers and keep them coming back for more.
+As you can see, there are many ways that you can enhance your customer’s overall experience.
+These manageable practices are a great way to WOW them so they keep on coming back for more.